csyben/PYRO-NN-Layers/README.rst

 If all necessary tools are installed the build process can start:

-First clone the Tensorflow repository:
+First, clone the Tensorflow repository:

 .. code-block:: bash